bloxstreet/support/docs/hr-information/frequently-asked-questions.md

 ### <font color="#C21807">May I purchase items while at the store?</font>
 Yes, all HRs are highly encouraged to test LRs’ and MRs’ greetings, provide feedback if necessary, and purchase items at the store.

-### <font color="#C21807">I opened a ticket, but no one is answering.
-What should I do?</font>
-In most cases, tickets take up to 24 hours before they are solved.
-Feel free to ping a support staff member if your ticket is not answered within 24 hours.

 ### <font color="#C21807">My account has been compromised.
 What should I do?</font>
 In this case, inform an SHR immediately.
 One will be able to assist you and take action.